-- 2.1 The Guidelines is applicable to all Labuan insurers underwriting life insurance business licensed under Part VII of the Labuan Financial Services and Securities Act 2010 (LFSSA) excluding (re)insurance captives. - 2.2 With the implementation of the Guidelines pursuant to paragraph 4.1, the Clarification Note for Guidelines on Valuation Basis for Liabilities of Labuan General and Life Insurance Business dated 16 December 2016 shall be superseded.
+- 2.1 The Guidelines is applicable to all Labuan insurers underwriting life insurance business licensed under Part VII of the Labuan Financial Services and Securities Act 2010 (LFSSA) excluding Labuan captive insurance business. - 2.2 For the purpose of the Guidelines, the term 'Labuan insurer' includes Labuan reinsurer underwriting life reinsurance business, unless otherwise specified. - 2.3 With the implementation of the Guidelines pursuant to paragraph 4.1, the Clarification Note for Guidelines on Valuation Basis for Liabilities of Labuan General and Life Insurance Business dated 16 December 2016 shall be superseded.